kenresoft/fontresoft/README.md

 FontResoft is a comprehensive Flutter font package curated to provide developers with a diverse selection of beautiful fonts for building visually appealing and engaging Flutter applications.
-With a wide range of font families and weights readily available, FontResoft simplifies the process of integrating custom typography into Flutter projects.
+With a wide range of font families and weights readily available, FontResoft simplifies the process of integrating custom typography into Flutter projects, offering a variety of beautiful fonts without the need for network connectivity.

 ## Table of Contents
 - [Installation](#installation)